sh/fragments-user-clientside/README.md

   from parent components.
 - pass in the root cursor into "special" components like `ComponentRoot`, `ComponentRouter`, `ComponentLoadCurrentUser`, `ComponentNavigation`
+    - maybe even in page components
 - pass in specialized cursors into all other components
+- get a cursors through props if the components render depends to cursor and it should only update when the data the cursor is pointing at changes
+- get a cursor through dependency injection ONLY if the component ONLY updates that cursor

 ## state tree and cursors